A Family Court Judge Divides Property in a Divorce in a Three-step Process.

-(2) Property or an interest in property which has been transferred to one of the parties by inheritance before, during, or after the term of the marriage ; and
+(2) Property or an interest in property which has been transferred to one of the parties by inheritance at any time; and

-(3) Property or an interest in property which has been transferred to one of the parties by gift from a third party before, during, or after the term of the marriage.
+(3) Property or an interest in property which has been transferred to one of the parties by gift from a third party at any time.

-THIRD, the court must determine a way to distribute the marital estate in the proportion the court deemed appropriate.
 A judge could rule that one party may keep the family home and the other may get a retirement fund of equal value.
-Other times there may not be enough liquid assets to give to one party to balance off the value of a house, for instance, and the house must be sold so that both parties may get their share.
-When there are minor children involved, the sale of a marital home to distribute the assets may be deferred until the children reach adulthood if the court determines that such a deferment would be fair and in the best interests of the children.
+Other times there may not be enough liquid assets to give to one party to balance off the value of a house, for instance.
+The house then must be sold so that both parties may get their share.

 Please remember that the above is intended to provide general guidance, not advice.
-There are other factors that help determine which assets and debts are part of the marital estate and it is important to meet with an experienced attorney to learn how the laws apply to your particular situation.
-Please feel free to contact us to schedule your consultation.
+There are other factors that help determine which assets and debts are part of the marital estate and it is important to meet with an experienced attorney to learn how the laws apply to your situation.
+Contact us to schedule your consultation.